 Inside a College Fair

 The college search sometimes feels a lot like dating.
 There are some colleges and universities where the spark isn't there and a few schools you'll absolutely love.
-Where better to get know each other a little bit than a college fair?
+Where better to get know each other than a college fair?

 A college fair is a great chance for you and even your parents to find out more about your top college choices and hear from universities you might not have considered.
 You can find out about fairs near you through your high school, online or by checking with a university that interests you to see when they'll be in town.

-"If you have a chance, scope out a list of the colleges that will be attending and put an asterisk by the ones that interest you," he recommends.
+"If you have a chance, find a list of the colleges that will be attending and put an asterisk by the ones that interest you," he recommends.

 - Does your college offer undergraduates the major or program I'm interested in?